Bong Ramos

-Geraldo "Bong" Ramos (born January 20, 1961) is a Filipino professional basketball coach.
+Geraldo "Bong" Ramos (born January 20, 1961) is a Filipino professional basketball coach who serves as an assistant coach for the Mindoro Tamaraws in the Maharlika Pilipinas Basketball League (MPBL).

-He had previously coached teams in the Philippine Basketball Association (PBA), ASEAN Basketball League (ABL), Indonesian Basketball League (IBL), Southeast Asian Games (SEA Games), Southeast Asia Basketball Association (SEABA), Metropolitan Basketball Association (MBA), and the National Collegiate Athletic Association (NCAA).
+He had previously coached teams in the Philippine Basketball Association (PBA), ASEAN Basketball League (ABL), Indonesian Basketball League (IBL), Southeast Asian Games (SEA Games), Southeast Asia Basketball Association (SEABA), Maharlika Pilipinas Basketball League (MPBL), Metropolitan Basketball Association (MBA), and the National Collegiate Athletic Association (NCAA).

 Playing career

 Ramos played point guard for teams in the Indonesian basketball circuit, the Philippine Amateur Basketball League (PABL), National Collegiate Athletic Association (NCAA), and the Philippine National Team.

 He is notable as a player for the champion Mapua Cardinals in the NCAA in 1981, named Mythical 5 and Over-all Top Scorer.

 He played for the Philippines under Coach Ron Jacobs in 1982-1983 with the Northern Consolidated National Team.

 He was team captain of the ESQ Pasig Giants who emerged champions in the Asian Inter-city Basketball Tournament in Jakarta, Indonesia where he was spotted and hired as an import for the Indonesian team Pelita Jaya from 1988-1991, possibly being the first ever Filipino basketball player import.
 He was named Best Guard at the Pangdam Tanjangpura Cup I in 1988 in Indonesia.